On the general nature of 21cm-Lyman-$\alpha$ emitters cross-correlations during reionisation: Results from simulations

 {\sc 21cmfast} combines the excursion-set formalism and perturbation theory to follow the evolving density, velocity, ionisation, and spin temperature fields.
 The Evolution of 21cm Structure (EOS) project\footnote{\url{http://homepage.sns.it/mesinger/EOS.html}} provides public 21cm simulations of the EoR of 1.6 Gpc box length, computed on a 1024$^3$ grid using {\sc 21cmfastv2} \citep{sobacchi14}, and cell sizes of $\sim1 h^{-1}$~Mpc.
 The EOS simulations include a sub-grid prescription for inhomogeneous recombinations, photo-heating suppression of the gas fraction in small halos, and a calibration of the X-ray emissivity of galaxies with high-mass X-ray binary observations in local star forming galaxies \citep{Mineo12}.
 Also, the Lyman series radiation background is self-consistently computed, determining how closely the spin temperature tracks the kinetic gas temperature through the Wouthuysen-Field effect \citep{Wouthuysen1952, Field1958}.
 The EOS simulations explore two models for the EoR morphology: (1) the faint galaxy model characterised by many small ionised HII regions (SmallHII), and (2) the bright galaxy model of fewer, larger HII regions (LargeHII).
 These two models are based on different star-formation scenarios, corresponding to efficient star formation in either faint or bright galaxies and, thus, different typical masses for the underlying dark matter halos.
 In both cases, the (constant) ionising escape fraction is matched to yield similar Thompson scattering optical depths, consistent with estimates from {\it Planck} \citep{Planck2016}.
 To assign LAEs to host halos, we connect LAE intrinsic luminosity and host halo mass via a minimum halo mass (corresponding to a minimum observed luminosity) as well as a duty cycle that accounts for the stochasticity of Ly$\alpha$ emission.
 This relation is calibrated to match the observed $z=6.6$ LAE number density and luminosity function of the Subaru Suprime-Cam ultra-deep (UD) field \citep{Ouchi2010}, taking into account the IGM attenuation along the line-of-sight for a typical velocity shift of $\sim 230$km/s redward of the line center.
 We define LAEs as galaxies with a Ly$\alpha$ luminosity of $L_\alpha\geq2.5\times10^{42}$erg~s$^{-1}$ and have checked that the resulting LAEs also match the observed angular clustering signal.

 We calculate the cross-correlation function directly from our real-space 21cm and LAE boxes using the estimator from \citet{Croft16}.
 We do not directly Fourier transform from the cross-power spectrum to the cross-correlation function, as we found this to be less stable in the presence of 21cm noise in mock realisations.
+Our noise model assumes an SKA1-low tracked scanning strategy with 1000h on-sky integration and is calculated using the 21cmSense code \citep{Pober13,Pober14}.
+Specifically, we assume modes in the so-called foreground wedge to be lost, a frequency-dependent scaling for the sky temperature, and a compact antennae core of a maximum baseline of 1.7 km for the antennae configuration from the SKA1-low baseline design.
 We sum over the visible, narrow-band projected LAE--21cm cell pairs at distance $r$,

 where $\textbf{r}_{\rm i}$ is the position of the $i$-th LAE and $|\textbf{r}_{\rm j}|=r$; $N_{\rm LAE}$ is the number of LAEs in the observed volume and $N\left(r\right)$ is the number of 21cm cells at distance $r$ from the i-th LAE.